|<<jdhopkins.com home contact us||press search site map>>|

 As they play, you find each journey is unique, yet the sensitivity and joyous aura of the musicians who play this music tie it together with themes, styles and sounds, showcasing the Sons of Rhythm sound.
-Six double-disc CDs recorded live in the studio by primarily the same group of players season the collaborations of the group, who merge ideas and change roles with ease and comfort.
+Six double-disc Albums recorded live in the studio by primarily the same group of players season the collaborations of the group, who merge ideas and change roles with ease and comfort.

 In many ways the music comes in slow waves, building in intensity and then releasing, sometimes quickly, sometimes slowly.
 The players breathe the music in and out, and let this guide the movement.
 The moments of rest encapsulate the music, allowing for a time to clear the palate and open to something new.
 These times allow for exchanges of players and keys, and shape the presentation of the live performance and the recorded documentation of that performance.

-Two full CDs of live, spontaneous, creative improvised music is the result.
+Two full Albums of live, spontaneous, creative improvised music is the result.
 With the excellent recording facilities of Midtown Recording Studios literally connected to Forward Hall Concert Club, the technical side of the recording is first-rate.
 The sound is studio quailty without losing the live feel generated by the energy and synergy that cold February Erie evening.